 - 2 bay leaves

-- CARAMELIZE: Add the oil or fat of choice to a heavy bottomed dutch oven on the stovetop over low-medium heat.
+- CARAMELIZE: Add the oil or fat of choice to a 6.5 quart dutch oven on the stove top over low-medium heat.
 While the oil is heating up, peel and chop the onion finely.
 Smash the garlic cloves with the back of a heavy knife and discard the skin.
 Add the sliced onions and garlic cloves to the hot oil.
 Season with a little salt and cook, stirring often, until the onions begin to take on a golden color.

 - SOFTEN: Peel and slice the carrots thinly.
 Add them to the pan, along with the red wine and 3 cups / 720 ml of the broth.
 Bring the wine and broth mixture to a simmer, then partly cover the pan with a lid, leaving space for steam to escape.
 Cook the carrots until they soften to fork tender and the liquid reduces, about 25 minutes.

-- SIMMER: Return the blended soup to the dutch oven or pan you were using earlier, over low-medium heat.
+- SIMMER: Return the blended soup to the dutch oven, over low-medium heat.
 Add the remaining 2 cups / 480 ml of broth, the reserved beet liquid or beet juice (if using) and the bay leaves to the soup and stir to combine.
 Bring to a simmer, stirring often to avoid splattering, and cook until heated through.
 Taste and add additional seasoning if you like.
 Remove and discard the bay leaves.
 If you like, you can thin with additional broth.

 - SERVE: Divide the soup between bowls and top each with some of the crispy croutons.
 If you like, an extra drizzle of olive oil to finish is lovely!